ichortower/FontSmasher/docs/README.md

 this prone to error, it leaves the user and the modder unable to use the default fonts, if they happen to like them.

-Font Smasher's purpose is to allow modders to add the glyphs they need and/or edit ones in the base fonts (or [replace them entirely](https://github.com/ichortower/MerchantSans)), so the author can set a dependency on a particular font mod that provides the glyphs, or even include the Font Smasher data directly in their own mod and eliminate the difficulty altogether.
+Font Smasher's purpose is to address both of these issues.
+It allows modders to add glyphs to and/or edit glyphs in the base fonts (or [go ham and replace them all](https://github.com/ichortower/MerchantSans)), so they can set a dependency on a particular font mod that provides the glyphs, or even include the Font Smasher data directly in their own mod and eliminate the difficulty altogether.

+Speaking of Font Settings...

+## Compatibility

+This mod almost certainly isn't compatible with Font Settings, since (I presume) that mod reimplements font rendering in most/all situations and probably negates or interferes with the changes I had to make to font rendering.

 ## How to Use